Survey of Malware Analysis through Control Flow Graph using Machine Learning: Future Work

 \section{Future Work}

-We hope that this survey can serve as a useful reference for researchers and practitioners who are interested in this field and inspire further developments and innovations in this area.
-As a future step, we plan to conduct experimental research to address the open areas of improvement and persisting loopholes that are discussed above.
+We hope this survey can serve as a helpful reference for researchers and practitioners interested in this field and inspire further developments and innovations in this area.
+As a future step, we plan to conduct experimental research to address the areas of improvement and persisting loopholes discussed above.